WildernessLabs/Documentation/docs/readme.md

 ### 3. Launch local server

-Change your terminal working directory to be the location of the git repo and run:
+Change your terminal working directory to be the location of the git repo, "docs" folder and run:

 ```
 bundle exec jekyll serve